aahiljivani/RL-Gymnasium-Agents/README.md

 # **RL Methods implemented from scratch on Gymnasium Libraries.**

-In this project we haveMonte Carlo methods, TD On-Policy and Off-Policy Methods, as well as Value-Based DRL Methods.
+In this project we have Monte Carlo methods, TD On-Policy and Off-Policy Methods, as well as Value-Based DRL Methods.

 I built an agent that plays Blackjack based on the Monte Carlo First Visit Method with Exploring Starts.
 Implemented TD_learning with SARSA for taxi, and built a DQN for Cartpole.